Leadhub-Aaron/moveforfree-assets/README.md

 First clone or download this repo.

 You'll need to use a terminal to run the scripts.
-Start off by switching to the directory of your project; this command should be the same on both Windows CMD.exe and in the OS X Terminal.
+Start off by switching to the directory of this downloaded project; the command should be the same on both Windows CMD.exe and in the OS X Terminal.

 ```
 cd /path/to/my/directory